Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 They said, yeah, NFL networks.

-I was watching Oprah reruns.
+Oh, I was watching Oprah reruns.

-Anyway, anyway, I probably get into it once the season starts.
+I said, all right, well, anyway, anyway, I probably get into it once the season starts, but I'm telling you it's being chickified.

 The whole thing, everything in our culture is being chickified.

-And some things fine, but not everything.
+And some things are fine, but not everything.

-We'll just have to just have to see.
+We'll just have to see.

 Now, this is not an editorial, it's a news story.

-Hillary Rodham Clinton took a Toronto stage in June before 5,000 supporters, many of them women, and many looking for a hint that she might run for president in 2016, and she gave them one.
+Hillary Robin Clinton took a Toronto stage in June before 5,000 supporters, many of them women, and many looking for a hint that she might run for president in 2016, and she gave them one.

-So here we have it's automatic.
+So here we have, it's automatic.

-Now she's gonna run, and it's automatic.
+Now she's going to run, and it's automatic.

 We don't even need to have the campaign.

-I I've I've been wrong on one of these predictions before, but only once.
+I've been wrong on one of these predictions before, but only once.

 I didn't think she'd run for the New York Senate, but she did.